GoTab-Inc/Docucache/packages/docucache/README.md

 # @docucache/docucache

-Cache arbitrarily nested JSON (eg from http responses) as documents.
+Cache arbitrarily nested JSON (eg from http responses) as flattened, normalized documents.

 Based heavily on https://www.apollographql.com/docs/react/caching/overview/#how-is-data-stored

+This library is the core for `@docucache/doculord` and `@docucache/documerge`.

 ## What is a document?